Euler systems and relative Satake isomorphism: Introduction

 Perhaps the deepest question raised by our work is to understand a space of the form

 in larger generality.
 Indeed, replacing ``integral motivic classes'' with ``automorphic functions'', then this space (though not its two constituent pieces) has a conjectural dual description in the relative Langlands program.
 In addition to the pushforward of cycles or motivic classes described above, the arithmetic theta lifting (cf.~\cite{LiuATL-I, LL2021, DisegniES}) should also be part of this framework.
-It would also be interesting to understand its relation with the recent boundary class construction of Skinner--Sangiovanni-Vincentelli \cite{MarcoThesis}.
+It would also be interesting to understand its relation with the recent relative cohomology construction of Sangiovanni--Skinner, cf.~\cite{SkinnerMarco}.